uarc/uforth/doc/src/dictionary.md

 ### IF<U
 - dstack: `( a b -- )`
 - Goes to `ELSE` or `THEN` if there is none if the condition is not met.
+- Performs an unsigned comparison.

 ### IF<=U
 - dstack: `( a b -- )`
 - Goes to `ELSE` or `THEN` if there is none if the condition is not met.
+- Performs an unsigned comparison.

 ### IFC
 - dstack: `( a b -- )`